Qiskit/qiskit-metapackage/README.md

 3: Not currently released (estimation early 2019).

-### Additional Recommended Extensions
+### Additional Extensions

-To extend Qiskit and its functionality the following extensions are recommended.
+To extend Qiskit and its functionality the following extensions are avaialable.

 | Build   | Status | Version | Downloads |
 | ---   | --- | --- | --- |